National Grid is building a new cable tunnel, 32.5km in length, between Wimbledon and Crayford.

 In Spring 2020 National Grid embarked upon a six-year, £1 billion project, to rewire South London via deep underground tunnels.
 This vital work will help keep Londoners connected to safe and reliable electricity supplies.

 In total 32.5km of 3m diameter tunnels are being constructed deep below the road network between Wimbledon and Crayford, which will carry high voltage electricity cables.

 By housing the new electricity cables in deep underground tunnels, there will be a number of benefits:

-- Overall disruption to Londoners and road users during construction is significantly reduced as the majority of the works will take place deep beneath the ground.
+- Less disruption during construction as the majority of works will take place deep underground

-- Future repair and maintenance can be carried out with minimal disruption to traffic, businesses and residents.
+- Future repairs and maintenance work can be carried out without disrupting traffic, residents and businesses